Cheetahzzzz1/Lasso-Ridge-and-Logistic-Regression/README.md

 <ins> Key Features </ins>

-1. crime_above_median: A binary variable created to indicate if the crime rate is above the median (1) or below the median (0).
+1. crime_above_median : A binary variable created to indicate if the crime rate is above the median (1) or below the median (0).

-2. Other Features: Various other features from the Boston dataset that are used as predictors.
+2. Other Features : Various other features from the Boston dataset that are used as predictors.

 # Steps Performed